Chronic Fatigue Syndrome and Fibromyalgia

 Fibromyalgia is a chronic condition, which causes pain, body stiffness, muscular tenderness, and difficulties in movements of joints.
 Fibromyalgia is also known by the name of Fibromyalgia Syndrome (FMS).
 Causes of this condition remain unknown.
 Patients usually experience pain in response to stimuli that are not ordinarily known to cause pain.

 Medical researchers have identified heightened levels of substance P, which is a nerve chemical signal and nerve growth factor in the spinal fluid in patients suffering from fibromyalgia.
 The condition predominantly affects women between the age group of 35 and 55.
 In some cases, fibromyalgia may also occur in men and children.

 Pain is the universal symptom of fibromyalgia.
 The patient has an exceptionally low threshold to pain.
 Other symptoms include:

 - a feeling of tiredness on waking up

 - chronic fatigue

 - irregular bowel function

 A number of people who suffer from fibromyalgia may also have CFS.
 Several symptoms of both diseases are common, which can make the diagnosis more confusing.
-The key symptom of fibromyalgia is extensive pain, which the key symptom of CFS is excessive fatigue that does not enter the state of relief even with rest.
+The key symptom of fibromyalgia is extensive pain, while the key symptom of CFS is excessive fatigue that is not relieved, even with rest.

 For more information or to make an appointment for initial consultation call (212) 262-2412 or fill out our quick online form.
 Patients outside of the New York area are welcome.